edumserrano/angular-mock-http-responses/README.md

 ## Intro

 I was working on an Angular project with micro frontends using [Webpack Module Federation](https://github.com/edumserrano/webpack-module-federation-with-angular) where I was building a page that had to load two micro frontends.

 Whilst working on developing this page, the way I was dealing with the API requests from the micro frontends was by using [Angular's proxying support](https://angular.io/guide/build#proxying-to-a-backend-server) to forward them to the APIs that were deployed on a non-prod environment or to local running instances.

 I was facing a few issues with the above approach:

 - Sometimes the non-prod APIs had issues/downtime and it affected the local development of the page.
 - The API requests were taking some non-negligible time to complete.
 This slowed down the development of the page and was painful for the dev loop experience.
 - Some API requests require authentication and there was no easy way to provide it.
 Note that this was doable, I could go through the steps to get the required authentication headers and send them with the API requests using Angular's proxying support but it was still a cumbersome process.
 - It's cumbersome having to start local versions of the APIs whenever I didn't want/couldn't use the non-prod APIs.
 - Sometimes I wanted to test scenarios for the development of the page which depended on the data returned from the API requests.
 This was not only a cumbersome process but it was also an impossible one depending on the scenario I wanted to simulate.

-> **Note**
+> [!NOTE]
 >
 > It's also important to remember that a lot of the changes needed to do on the page were non-dependent on the API requests from the micro frontends, such as style changes, but the app wouldn't even start/work properly if those API requests fail.
 >